IgniteUI/igniteui-docfx/docfx_project/components/layout.md

 ---

 ##Layout Manager
+<p class="highlight">The Ignite UI for Angular Layout Directive allows developers to specify a layout direction for any children of the container it is applied to.
+Layout can flow vertically or horizontally, with controls for wrapping, justification, and alignment.</p>
+<div class="divider"></div>

 ###Usage
 Use the **igxLayout** directive on a container element to specify the layout direction for its children: horizontally with `igxLayoutDir="row"` or vertically with